mark-when/docs/syntax/dates-and-ranges.md

 Markwhen supports a variety of date formats and mechanisms for expressing periods of time.

 [Extended date time format](https://www.loc.gov/standards/datetime/) (EDTF) is the recommended syntax for expressing dates and ranges.
-When parsing, EDTF takes precedence over other date formats mentioned here.
-So if there is some ambiguity in how a date range is expressed, and it fits the EDTF range format, it will be parsed as EDTF.
+When parsing, EDTF takes precedence over other date formats mentioned here -- if there is some ambiguity in how a date range is expressed, and it fits the EDTF range format, it will be parsed as EDTF.

-Every event has an associated date range, whether it has an explicitly written end date or not.
-A date range is a period from one date to another.
+Every event has an associated **date range**, whether it has an explicitly written end date or not.
+A **date range** is a **period from one date to another**.

 ## EDTF Date